 Devote a day to just enjoy some good food and beer.
-Prague is undoubtedly popular for its variety of beer.
-The most beloved beer by the people of Czech, Pilsner Urquell, served at Lokal.
+Prague is undoubtedly popular for its variety of beers.
+The most beloved beer by the people of Czech, Pilsner Urquell, is served at Lokal.
 Often claimed by the people to be one of the best places that serve the best Pilsner Urquell.
 Stop by Mozaika, still an underground restaurant in the Vinohrady district, a great place for a delicious meal.
-They serve tasty gourmet burgers and plenty of dishes like ribs and Czech style steak etc. The Krystal Bistro by Mozaika in Karlin has a distinct French style menu for those who want something other than burgers.
+They serve tasty gourmet burgers and plenty of dishes like ribs and Czech-style steak etc. The Krystal Bistro by Mozaika in Karlin has a distinctly French-style menu for those who want something other than burgers.

 These beer spas are all around Prague and a lot of tourists visit these beer spas.
 Other Czech must-haves you should try are pickled camembert cheese and Czech wine among other various Czech food.